 "Our goal is to start a small school with an informal atmosphere, where the needs of each boy would be attended to, where friendship between teachers and pupils would be encouraged, and where a boy would be prepared not only for college, but for life beyond high school." —Doc Washburn, Solebury School's First Headmaster

-This was the dream shared by Solebury's young founders, Laurie Erskine, Julian Lathrop, and Arthur Washburn in the early 1920s.
+This was the dream shared by Solebury's young founders, Laurie Erskine, Julian Lathrop, Robert Shaw, and Arthur Washburn in the early 1920s.